To Commission Sculptures or Tables

 3. First payment due & sculpting begins

-After accepting the quote, a down payment of 1/3 will be paid and work will begin on the sculpture.
+After accepting the quote, a down payment of 1/2 will be paid and work will begin on the sculpture.
 Kirk may ask you to provide photos of the work you want him to create, from the front, side, three-quarter, and back views if possible.
 Kirk may also take photographs and measurements to assure accuracy, or use his own research photos and film for reference.
-For large sculptures, a 2-foot maquette will possibly be sculpted before the actual size sculpture is created.
+For large sculptures, an up to 2-foot maquette will possibly need to be sculpted then enlarged, and molded before the actual size sculpture is created.

-Client review of the clay sculpture/drawings if created, a second sitting will be scheduled to help the artist put the final touches on the piece.
-Once the client has approved the clay sculpture/drawings, the second payment, equaling 1/3 of the total cost, is due to the artist.
+Client reviews the clay maquette if created, a second sitting will be scheduled to help the artist put the final touches on the piece.
+Once the client has approves the clay maquette.

 5. Sculpture sent to the foundry

-The sculpture is now ready to go to the foundry to be molded then cast, ‘metal finished’ and given a ‘Patina’(coloration)
+Sculpture is now for the foundry to be molded then cast, or enlarged, molded then cast ‘metal finished’ and given a hot ‘Patina’(coloration)

 6. Client receives sculpture & final payment

-Once the sculpture is complete, the final 1/3 payment of the remaining amount of the quote is due to the artist (Kirk) and the finished artwork is given to the client.
+Once the sculpture is complete.
+The final 1/2 payment of the remaining amount of the agreed price is due to Kirk, plus shipping, and or installation cost.
+Then the finished artwork is given to the client.
 Arrangements will be made with the client for shipment, delivery or installation as indicated in the contract.

 Let's Get Started!